ensemble2/ensemble_eeg/README.md

-file = 'path/2/your/edf/file' # for windows users, type an r before the " to ensure the use of raw strings (r"path/2/your/edf/file") ensemble_edf.fix_edf_header(file)       # for header check ensemble_edf.anonymize_edf_header(file) # for anonymization ensemble_edf.rename_for_ensemble(file)  # for renaming
+file = 'path/2/your/edf/file' # for windows users, type an r before the " to ensure the use of raw strings (r"path/2/your/edf/file") ensemble_edf.fix_edf_header(file)       # for header check ensemble_edf.anonymize_edf_header(file) # for anonymization

+anonymized_file = 'path/2/your/anonymized/edf/file' # for windows users, type an r before the " to ensure the use of raw strings (r"path/2/your/edf/file") ensemble_edf.rename_for_ensemble(file)  # for renaming

 ```